Do You Need Homeowners Insurance During Construction?

 blueCheck icon

-Builder’s risk insurance is ideal for new builds or long-term projects, while a dwelling under construction endorsement works best for short-term renovations.
+Builder's risk insurance covers new builds or long-term projects, while a dwelling under construction endorsement covers short-term renovations.

 blueCheck icon

-Always review your policy with your insurer before construction to ensure you have the right coverage in place and avoid gaps in protection.
+Review your policy with your insurer before construction to ensure adequate coverage and avoid protection gaps.

 Compare Home Insurance Rates